 ```

 > Register targets in your base E2E test case (`E2ETestCase::setUp()`), not inside individual test functions.
-Do not run those tests with `--parallel` (see **Parallel test execution is not supported** under [Status](#status) above).
+For `--parallel`, ensure per-worker databases (see [Parallel test execution](#parallel-test-execution) under [Status](#status)).

 Run all tests: